rainmanh/jumpscale_core8/docs/AtYourService/2_AYS_basics.md

 #### AYS Template

 An AYS Template defines the full life cycle from pre-installation and installation, to upgrades and monitoring of a service, all described in the AYS template files:
   - service.hrd
   - schema.hrd
-    - action*.py (2 types of action files)

-#### AYS Recipe
+  - actions.py

-- In a recipe we describe
+- In a template we describe:
-    - Parameters relevant for a service instance
+    - Parameters to configure a service instance
     - How to start/stop the instance
     - How to monitor the instance
     - How to configure the instance
     - How to get stats from the instance
     - How to export/import the data

+Read more about a service's [lifecycle](AtYourServiceLifecycle.html).

+#### AYS Recipe
 - Recipes are the same as AYS Templates but they get copied into the AYS Repository
 - We copy these files to make sure they get version controlled together with the AYS Instances
 - The have the same content as the templates